mewmewdevart/mewmewdevart/README.md

  - ✌️ I am very **empathetic** and **creative**.
  - 💬 I speak Portuguese and I know a little English.
  - ⚡ Fun fact: I have random knowledge about many things and love to talk about conspiracy theories.
- - 🧠 Eternal Student : I do some math exercises in C language to exercise logic.
+ - 🧠 Eternal Student : I'm learning to program.
+So I'm dedicating myself to the studies of **C language** (Pointers, Matrices etc) and **C# language** to create games.
- - 👾 Languages and Skills : **HTML, CSS, JS, Bootstrap, PixelArt, Game Design, C, C# <s>(studying)</s> and Ux/Ui Design**
+ - 👾 Skills : **HTML, CSS, BOOTSTRAP, Game Design, Ux/Ui Design, C and C#.
  - 💼 Softwares: **VSCode, Unity, Figma, Illustrator, Affter Effects, Git and Github.**

 **💻Projects that I will finish by the end of 2021 :**